-The biggest crossroad for me and one I danced with the devil at for a very long time was to the decision to leave my legal career behind.
-I knew it had to happen if I was going to live a happier life yet the devil was in the unknown.
+The biggest crossroad for me, and one I danced with the devil at for a very long time, was the decision to leave my legal career behind.
+I knew it had to happen if I was going to live a happier life, yet the devil was in the unknown.

 The fear of what would happen and how I would survive without my big paycheck in the bank once a month for which I was quite literally selling my soul to the devil.

-And I did what most people do.
-I procrastinated over the whats, ifs and maybes and when I couldn’t find the courage to take the leap, I stuck my head in the sand and tried to pretend it was ok.
+I did what most people do.
+I procrastinated over the whats, ifs, and maybes.
+When I couldn’t find the courage to take the leap, I stuck my head in the sand and tried to pretend it was okay.
 I told myself I should be grateful for what life was offering.
-I would carry on for another year, just one more, yet year after year passed with the same fears, the same excuses and the same feelings of unhappiness.
+I would carry on for another year, just one more, yet year after year passed with the same fears, the same excuses, and the same feelings of unhappiness.

 My time to stop dancing with the devil at the crossroads and take the leap followed another period of burying my head in the sand.
-Life and it’s wrecking ball stepped in and over a short period of time as external forces collided, I had my eureka moment and let go.
-I did what I needed to do, stepped onto a new path and start walking.
+Life and its wrecking ball stepped in and, over a short period of time as external forces collided, I had my eureka moment and let go.
+I did what I needed to do, stepped onto a new path and started walking.

-I left the devil at the crossroads, my fears, uncertainty and the massive weight I was carrying and I’ve never looked back since.
+I left the devil at the crossroads; my fears, uncertainty and the massive weight I was carrying.
+I’ve never looked back since.

 (c) Samantha Wilson 2019.
 All Rights Reserved.